alexch/siesta/README.md

 Definitions:

+**resource** A data object, identified by a URI.
+We will use only the path and query portions of the URI.

-**part** A subresource.
-For "/admin/user/12", "user" is a part of "admin", and "12" (aka "user 12") is a part of "user".
+**part** A kind of resource.
+For the path "/admin/user/12", "user" is a part of "admin", and "12" (aka "user 12") is a part of "user". "admin" is part of the root resource (or root part).
+The terms "part" and "resource" are somewhat interchangable, but strictly speaking, the resource is the actual data, and the part is the kind of resource.
+So "user 12" is the resource and "user member" is the part.

-**group** A resource that represents a collection of other resources, all of the same type. e.g. "user" as above.
-Also known as repository (?)
+**collection** A resource that represents a collection of other resources, all of the same type. e.g. "user" as above.

 **member** A resource with an id that is strictly an instance of its parent collection resource. e.g. For "/admin/user/12", "user 12" is an item.

 **unique** A resource with no instances, or whose instances have the same path.
 E.g. a landing page.
 (Should be "singleton" but that already means something slightly different.)
-E.g. For "/admin/user/12", "admin" is singular -- there is no such thing as an admin item, just an admin part.
+E.g. For "/admin/user/12", "admin" is singular -- there is no such thing as an admin item, just an admin part. "unique" is the default type of resource.

 **perspective** A unitary part that's just a view on its parent resource.
 E.g. "/user/new" or "/user/12/edit" or "/dashboard/activity/by_date".
 (Rename to "aspect"?)